joeytman/flappy/README.md

 # 61bird
-Ever felt like you were narrowly avoiding pitfalls and failure all semester in CS61b?
+Did you feel like you were narrowly avoiding pitfalls and failures throughout CS61b?

-Here is an accurate simulation of the far more difficult struggle of actually teaching 61b.
+Well, prepare yourself for an accurate simulation of the far more difficult struggle: teaching 61b.

 Click to flap.